ColCh/bookmarks-to-linkding/README.md

 # Bookmarks to Linkding

 This will allow you to import your bookmarks into the linkding platform.

 p.s As LinkDing does not support folder structure, this script will convert the folder structure to tags so you can still group them together.

+This will also ask ChatGPT to add more tags for each link, so you can search them easily.

 ## How to use